Get a 2-page dosing reference for CELEBREX.

 Disseminated Intravascular Coagulation (DIC): Because of the risk of disseminated intravascular coagulation with use of CELEBREX in pediatric patients with systemic onset JRA, monitor patients for signs and symptoms of abnormal clotting or bleeding, and inform patients and their caregivers to report symptoms as soon as possible.

 Drugs that Interfere with Hemostasis (e.g. warfarin, aspirin, SSRIs/SNRIs): Monitor patients for bleeding who are concomitantly taking CELEBREX with drugs that interfere with hemostasis.
-Concomitant use of CELEBREX and analgesic dose of aspirin is not generally recommended.
+Concomitant use of CELEBREX and oral corticosteroids, antiplatelet drugs (such as aspirin), anticoagulants, or selective serotonin reuptake inhibitors (SSRIs), is not recommended.

 ACE Inhibitors, Angiotensin Receptor Blockers (ARB), or Beta-Blockers: Concomitant use with CELEBREX may diminish the antihypertensive effect of these drugs.
 Monitor blood pressure.

 ACE Inhibitors and ARBs: Concomitant use with CELEBREX in the elderly, volume-depleted, or those with renal impairment may result in deterioration of renal function.
 In such high-risk patients, monitor for signs of worsening renal function.